Surface, Los Angeles. Transfer Array Exit Point

 Lariya looked at Zeraya.
 Her eyes said something that Zeraya wasn't ready to answer yet.

-Zeraya looked at the lead soldier climbing carefully back to his feet, rubbing his throat, watching her with the professional absence of grievance that told her this was a man who understood the difference between an asset and an enemy and had already filed her under the first column.
+Zeraya looked at the lead soldier climbing carefully back to his feet.
+He rubbed his throat, watching her with the professional absence of grievance that told her this was a man who understood the difference between an asset and an enemy and had already filed her under the first column.

 She lowered the sidearm one inch.

 Under her sleeve, the soul bond mark burned.
 The System's status field was still blank on the other end.
-Will was alive somewhere in a hundred thousand years of jungle with no interface and no bond readout and no idea where she'd landed.
+Will was alive somewhere in a hundred thousand years of jungle with no interface and no bond readout and no idea where she had landed.

 I'll find the way out, she told the blank field.
 I just need to find it for two.